Here’s what we discovered when we looked into some of the oldest companies in the UK.

-During the Second World War, Trinity House provided in excess of 3,000 ships and 2,000 vessels, along with 200+ pilots working 24/7 to help the United Kingdom during the months around D-DAY according to the Trinity House History blog.
+During WWII, Trinity House provided over 3,000 ships and 2,000 vessels, along with 200+ pilots working 24/7 to help the United Kingdom during the months around D-DAY according to the Trinity House History blog.

 When asked for a comment on this article, a Trinity House spokesperson said: